 3. Rolex Daytona Ref.
 16520 — “Zenith Daytona”

-This reference represents the Daytona’s transition to an automatic chronograph.
+This is the reference that brought the Daytona into the automatic era.
 Rolex modified the Zenith El Primero movement extensively, and collectors value this era for its limited production window and transitional status.

 Key Specs: